ACM40960/project-FilipMasic/README.md

 ## Motivation

-We're tackling the challenge of identifying the best spots for new EV charging stations in Dublin, contributing to the city's eco-friendly and clean mobility goals.
+We're tackling the challenge of identifying the best spots for new EV charging stations in Dublin, contributing to the city's eco-friendly and clean mobility goals due to the increased threat of global warming.

 ## Why It Matters